etienne-roberge/BICI-sensors-project/README.md

 **UR5 Packages (Based on Alexandre Bernier Repo)**

 In addition to the dependencies suggested by Alex, the following ones should be installed:

-1- Clone and build the following repo: https://github.com/UniversalRobots/Universal_Robots_ROS_scaled_controllers.git 2- Install and build the following repo: https://github.com/GT-RAIL/robotiq_85_gripper 3- Clone and build the following repo: https://github.com/ros-planning/moveit_resources.git
+1- Clone and build the following repo: https://github.com/UniversalRobots/Universal_Robots_ROS_scaled_controllers.git

+2- Clone and build the following repo: https://github.com/ros-planning/moveit_resources.git

+**P.S.** Make sure to download the robotiq_85_gripper package as a zip file from Alex's Repo (otherwise it will be empty on your local machine)

-P.S.
-Make sure to initialize the robot each time it stops (whether because of an emergency or a shut down) in order to control it
+**P.S.** Make sure to initialize the robot each time it stops (whether because of an emergency or a shut down) in order to control it

+**P.S.** Remove all the nodes and arguments related to the gripper and force-torque sensor from the following launch files, if they are not mounted on the robotic arm: $(find coro_workstations)/launch/hardware_workstation.launch **AND** $(find coro_workstations)/launch/ur5_workstation.launch